ioccc-src/winner/bugs.md

 ## [2001/bellard](2001/bellard/bellard.c) ([README.md](2001/bellard/README.md))
-## STATUS: possible bug (possibly depending on system) - please help test and if necessary fix
+## STATUS: probable bug (possibly depending on system) - please help test and if necessary fix

-[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed an initial segfault and he also fixed the [supplementary program](2001/bellard/bellard.otccex.c) to test the entry on to not segfault and seemingly work but he has no 32-bit system to test any further fixes and we would greatly appreciate anyone's help!
+[Cody Boone Ferguson](/winners.html#Cody_Boone_Ferguson) fixed an initial segfault and he also fixed the [supplementary program bellard.otccex.c](2001/bellard/bellard.otccex.c) to test the entry on to not segfault and seemingly work but he has no 32-bit system to test any further fixes; we would greatly appreciate anyone's help!
 It appears that this entry will require major debugging and to make it work one might need to have a deep understanding of the ELF format.